-I acknowledge and understand that Goodnight Training Stables, Inc. and Julie Goodnight, personally, as equine professionals, enjoy liability protection under H. B. No. 564, Civil Procedure—Immunity—Equine Activities.
+I acknowledge and understand that Goodnight Training Stables, Inc. and Julie Goodnight, personally, as equine professionals, enjoy liability protection under Tennessee Code Annotated, Title 44, Chapter 20 (Equine Activities—Liability).
 Clinic participants are encouraged to read this law.

 NAME AND LIKENESS CONSENT AND RELEASE